PostHog/posthog.com/contents/blog/what-to-ask-in-interviews.md

 * Companies where you don't understand the product or its benefits - if it can't be explained to you, others will struggle
 * Solutions looking for a problem

-If there is no product-market fit, but you think the team could find it, it's very important the company has lots of runway (it'll be hard to raise more money without product-market fit, so time to find it is crucial), that the startup doesn't have a huge team (it's harder to make rapid changes in direction with a lot of people), and that the company is fast (look out for bureaucracy, management, or a team that can't work well with ambiguity).
+If there is no product-market fit, but you think the team could find it, it's very important the company has lots of runway (it'll be hard to raise more money without product-market fit, so time to find it is crucial), doesn't have a huge team (it's harder to make rapid changes in direction with a lot of people), and moves fast (look out for bureaucracy, management, or a team that can't work well with ambiguity).

 ## How much runway does the company have?
 Does their spending look within reason?